I’m a sucker for making and trying homemade skincare products for myself.

 - Store in a pretty jar.
 Label.
 Wrap for gift giving.

 Combine 2 tsp. of powder with just enough water to make a paste.
-Spread over face.
+Spread over the face.
 Let sit until dry.
 Rinse with warm water.
 Enjoy!

 Today’s The Last Day!